Martin Olson: Books

-Olson's encyclopedic satire Encyclopedia of Hell is published by Feral House (July 2011); the film rights were bought by Warner Bros. through producer Andrew Lazar for Mad Chance.
+Olson's encyclopedic satire Encyclopaedia of Hell is published by Feral House (July 2011); the film rights were bought by Warner Bros. through producer Andrew Lazar for Mad Chance.
 The French edition was published in 2016 by Les Editions Lapin, Paris.
 His notorious children's book The Adventure Time Encyclopaedia (July 2013), published by Abrams Books, reached #5 on the New York Times Best-Seller List.
 His latest Abrams book, The Enchiridion/Marcy's Super-Secret Scrapbook, was cowritten with his daughter Olivia Olson, and released at Comicon NYC 2015.

-His fourth and most eccentric book is The Conquest of Heaven, a mystical history book from the future, and a breakdown of the paradoxical Secrets of the Universe, written by demons and angels.
+His fourth book is The Conquest of Heaven, a mystical history book from the future, and a breakdown of the paradoxical Secrets of the Universe, written by demons and angels.
 Conquest is a sequel to his first book from Feral House.

 Olson also wrote two unpleasant collections of poems, Hitler's Dog and Imaginary History of Reality, which are available for free DL.

 Awards

-Olson has seven Emmy Nominations, five for TV writing and two for songwriting:
+Olson has six Emmy Nominations, five for TV writing and one for songwriting: